 A 1979 VW Westfalia driving through the Sonoran desert at golden hour

-Drive 360 miles through the empty Arizona desert in a 1979 VW Westfalia.
+Drive 360 miles through the desert.
 At 45 mph.
 In real time.
-The steering wheel constantly pulls left.
-No pause button.
 For 8 hours.
+For the kids.

 Desert Bus